-This section will discuss the different ways to reverse an array in the C++ programming language.
-The reverse of an array means to change the order of the given array's elements.
-This technique reverses the last element of the array into the first one, and the first element becomes the last.
-However, the process continues until all characters or elements of the array are completely reversed.
+This part will cover various methods to invert an array in the C++ programming language.
+Reversing an array involves altering the sequence of elements within the array.
+This approach flips the final element of the array to the beginning, making the initial element the new last one.
+This sequence is repeated until all elements or characters within the array are entirely reversed.

 Different ways to reverse an array